Top 10 Worst Parts of the Dark Ages

 14 Lack of religious freedom

 I don't know about this one.
-Islam was spreading during the Middle Ages, but that's all I've got on that
+Islam was spreading during the Middle Ages, but that's all I've got on that.

 15 The Cadaver Synod

-After the death of Arnulf and the collapse of Carolingian authority in Rome, Lambert entered the city and forced Stephen to convene the Cadaver Synod, both to re-assert his claim to the imperial crown and perhaps also to exact posthumous revenge upon Formosus.
+After the death of Arnulf and the collapse of Carolingian authority in Rome, Lambert entered the city and forced Stephen to convene the Cadaver Synod, both to reassert his claim to the imperial crown and perhaps also to exact posthumous revenge upon Formosus.

-Okay, prostitution was nothing new, in the Dark Ages.
-It's been around since before Christ, but the view on it in the Dark Ages is particularly disturbing.
-Prostitution was a considered a necessary evil in the the Dark Ages, because it was a means to curb men's lust.
-People felt that if prostitutes weren't available to men in cities, these men would find other disturbing ways to keep themselves entertained...
+Prostitution was considered a necessary evil in the Dark Ages because it was a means to curb men's lust.
+People felt that if prostitutes weren't available to men in cities, these men would find other disturbing ways to keep themselves entertained.

 18 Married women had to hide their hair